-The show is the rebel brainchild of Channing Tatum, real-life stripper turned star actor/producer/director, who decided male revues shouldn't demoralize anyone—on or off stage.
-In honor of the MML opening, Tatum wrote for Cosmo, "I want women to feel what it’s like to exist in a world where men really listen to them—where they treat them like goddesses and where they can feel comfortable and proud to express the full force of their sexual energy together."
-That's why our boy Tatum polled real ladies about exactly what they wanted from MML with questions like "When was the last time you felt like you were the only woman on earth?" and "How does society influence preconceived notions of men and women?"
+The show is the rebel brainchild of Channing Tatum, the real-life stripper turned star actor/producer/director, who decided male revues shouldn't demoralize anyone—on or off stage.
+In honor of the MML opening, Tatum wrote for Cosmopolitan, "I want women to feel what it’s like to exist in a world where men really listen to them—where they treat them like goddesses and where they can feel comfortable and proud to express the full force of their sexual energy together."
+That's why Tatum polled real ladies about exactly what they wanted from MML with questions like "When was the last time you felt like you were the only woman on earth?" and "How does society influence preconceived notions of men and women?"

 Pires: I’d say 95 percent of the time there’s a bachelorette party.

 Terry: The bridal parties make themselves known.
 They’re screaming and pointing at the bride as if we didn’t have that big red flag in the form of a crown or whatever.

 Pires: I promise we can recognize what the bride of a bachelorette party looks like.
 We got it.
 It’s just funny because we don’t only interact with the bride usually.
 The rest of the party is going, “Don’t touch me!
 Just touch the bride!” and we’re like, “Ladies, we have a whole show to touch all of you if you want us to.”

 Anything a Well(Ish)-Behaved Lady Can Do to Increase Her Chances of Being Picked to Come on Stage?